Spinel Gemstones for Engagement Rings

 The New August Birthstone

-Long ago, spinels were confused by better known stones like ruby and sapphire.
-Some of the world's most illustrious "rubies" are actually spinels, such as the the center stone in the British Imperial State Crown known as the Black Prince's Ruby.
+Long ago, spinels were confused with better-known stones like ruby and sapphire.
+Some of the world's most illustrious "rubies" are actually spinels, such as the center stone in the British Imperial State Crown known as the Black Prince's Ruby.
 Modern technology has helped labs to identify spinel correctly, but it remains largely unrecognized by the general public.

 Spinel is a transparent gem that occurs naturally in a wide range of colors, including orange, red, pink, purple, violet, blue (on rare occasions, even green and color-change!).
-Blue spinels are often grayish, but the best are a deep rich color that make you want to dive in and swim around!
+Blue spinels are often grayish, but the best are a deep, rich color that makes you want to dive in and swim around!
 And the reds can rival fine ruby!
-Though top quality red spinels are not inexpensive, they offer the look of natural ruby at a fraction of the price.
+Though top-quality red spinels are not inexpensive, they offer the look of natural ruby at a fraction of the price.

 Excellent Durability for Engagement Rings